Warp Drive in a De Sitter Universe: Conclusions

 \section{Conclusions}

-In this paper, we studied the model of warp drive embedding into a de Sitter background, and found that it's possible to construct a warp bubble for which: \begin{itemize} \item The Eulerian energy density is strictly non--negative; \item The volume--averaged weak and null energy conditions are satisfied (though NEC and WEC are violated locally). \end{itemize}
+In this paper, we studied the model of warp drive embedding into a de Sitter background, and found that it's possible to construct a warp bubble for which: \begin{itemize} \item The energy density is strictly non--negative; \item The weak and null energy conditions are satisfied up to the divergence terms that average to zero. \end{itemize}

 In order to achieve this, one needs the bubble to move in the radial direction at a velocity exactly equal to the speed of the expansion of the universe.
 This means that this type of warp drive is not a very practical option for space travel because if you want to choose your direction, you have to start at the center of the universe (otherwise you can only move in one particular direction; see fig.~\ref{fig1}).
 Besides, one can only realistically traverse distances that are much smaller than the bubble's initial distance from the center of the universe ($r-r_i\ll r_i$); otherwise, according to~\eqref{Time}, the time of travel will be of the order of the Hubble time (which, for our Universe, is about 14.4 billion years).